Metacognition for SEND and Neurodivergent StudentsMetacognition for SEND and Neurodivergent Students - educational concept illustration

 Pitfall 7: Inconsistent implementation across staff

 When different teachers use different terminology and approaches to metacognition, neurodivergent students struggle to recognise and transfer strategies.
-Whole-school consistency is crucial.
+Whole-school consistency is important.

 Pitfall 8: Focusing only on academic metacognition